TomBebbington/rust-mustache/README.md

     // First the string needs to be compiled. let template = mustache::compile_str("hello {{name}}");

-    // You can either use an encodable type to print "hello Mercury". let planet = Planet { name: "Mercury" };
+    // You can either use an encodable type to prisize "hello Mercury". let planet = Planet { name: "Mercury" };
     template.render(&mut io::stdout(), &planet).unwrap();
-    println!("");
+    prisizeln!("");

-    // ... or you can use a builder to print "hello Venus". let data = MapBuilder::new()
+    // ... or you can use a builder to prisize "hello Venus". let data = MapBuilder::new()
         .insert_str("name", "Venus")
         .build();

     template.render_data(&mut io::stdout(), &data);
-    println!("");
+    prisizeln!("");

     // ... you can even use closures. let mut planets = vec!("Jupiter", "Mars", "Earth");